 19

-The Hornets have a strong trio in the backcourt with LaMelo Ball, Kon Kneuppel and Brandon Miller and would benefit in adding a connecting big like Cenac.
-The freshman center didn’t make the U19 USA Basketball team and it motivated him in the summer to really work on his body and foot speed.
-There is no better program than Houston in conditioning and footwork around the rim and Cenac entered the season visibly stronger, in shape and with better touch around the rim.
+If the Hawks prioritize a guard in the lottery, picking up Cenac with this pick would be a huge first-round win.
+The freshman center didn’t make the U19 USA Basketball team and it motivated him to really work on his body and foot speed.
+There is no better program than Houston in conditioning and footwork around the rim, and Cenac entered the season visibly stronger, in shape and with better touch around the rim.

 Guard